 16. Enforce Policies and Procedures – Employees may slack off at work because they don’t know or don’t believe there are any consequences.
 If my HR sees employees spending too much time standing around chatting, she sends a companywide email or makes an announcement during a morning meeting to remind people that socializing during work time can result in disciplinary action.

 18. Create a calendar to focus initiatives – We create an annual calendar to help departments focus their initiatives on certain themes.
 For example, January is Health and Wellness Month, so HR and leadership focus on sharing nutritional tips and providing group exercise opportunities.
 Since the theme is companywide, initiatives are aligned and implemented efficiently.
+In order to be able to do this, your business will need a web or cloud-based calendar that can be viewed, updated and synced from anywhere to allow for all employees to informed on any important dates, etc. Having a look into software from companies like Bamboo Solutions or other can provide your business with the necessary calendar software.

 How have you improved productivity in your department or company?
 I’d love to see your ideas!